Mikejo5000/vsts-docs-pr/docs/work/track/add-tags-to-work-items.md

 <b>Team Services | TFS 2017 | TFS 2015 | TFS 2013</b>

 Tagging work items helps you quickly filter the product backlog or a work item query by categories that you define.
+A tag corresponds to a one or two keyword phrase that you define and that
+supports your needs to filter a backlog or query, or define a query.

 You can add and modify tags from the web portal, from Team Explorer plug-in for Visual Studio.
 Also, you can open a query in [Excel](../office/bulk-add-modify-work-items-excel.md) to perform bulk modifications of tags.